It's official! Prince Harry and Meghan Markle are getting married

 Friends introduced the couple in July 2016, but their relationship remained a secret for several months.

 Markle stars in the TV drama "Suits," now in its seventh season on the USA cable network.
-The show is filmed in Toronto, and Harry, who served two tours of Afghanistan with the British army, has visited her there several times.
+The show is filmed in Toronto.
+Harry, who served two tours of Afghanistan with the British army, has visited her in the Canadian city several times.

+Harry said prior to being set up with Markle, he had never heard of her or seen her show, and, despite his royal heritage, Markle said she knew little about Harry.
+The couple said not knowing much about one anotherhelped the relationship form organically.

+"I think for both of us, though, it was really refreshing because given I didn't know a lot about him, everything that I've learned about him, I learned through him as opposed to having grown up around different news stories or tabloids or whatever else," Markle said.

 Rumors of an engagement have been swirling since the couple made their first appearance together in September at the Invictus Games, the prince's sporting tournament for injured or sick veterans.
 At the closing ceremony, cameras caught the prince giving Markle a kiss on the cheek.